Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Put it into jars and cover tightly.

-JAM RECIPES: DAMSON JAM RECIPE
+JAM RECIPES for DAMSON JAM

 Method.Boil for thirty minutes.